La Madeleine, Paris: South facade

 The view of the church along Rue Royale from the Place de la Concorde.
 The strict harmony of the buildings was assured by a royal decree in 1824.

 Detail of the pediment sculpture The Last Judgement by Philippe Joseph Henri Lemaire.

 The inscription on the frieze over the entrance reads in Latin: D⸱O⸱M⸱SVB⸱INVOC⸱S⸱M⸱MAGDALENAE, that is Deo Optimo Maximo sub invocatione Sanctae Mariae Magdalenae ("To God all-powerful and Very Great, under the invocation of Saint Mary Magdalen.")

 The pedimental sculpture of the Last Judgement is by Philippe Joseph Henri Lemaire.
 Lemaire's sculpture also has a prominent place on the Arc de Triomphe.
 In the sculpture, Christ is in the centre, presiding over the Last Judgement, flanked by two angels.
 On the right is the Archangel Michael, with a group of figures representing the Vices, who will be refused entry to heaven.
 To the left are the Virtues, escorting those admitted to heaven.
-Mary Magadelen is shown kneeling with those refused entrance to heaven, expressing her repentance.
+Mary Magdalene is shown kneeling with those refused entrance to heaven, expressing her repentance.